 - In October 2010, multiple manufacturers recalled cribs because of faulty drop-side hardware.
 The large recall included Victory Land Group for about 34,000 Heritage Collection 3-in-1 drop-side cribs, Angel Line for 3,400 Longwood Forest and Angel Line cribs, and 3,250 Ethan Allen drop-side cribs.

 A few different cribs have been recalled because of unstable mattress supports.
-When the mattresses falls, infants and toddlers can be badly injured or suffocate.
+When the mattresses fail, infants and toddlers can be badly injured or suffocate.

 - In February 2011, IKEA issued a recall for more than 26,000 SNIGLAR cribs sold in the U.S. and Canada because some of the mattress bolts were not long enough to support the mattress, causing the mattress to detach and collapse.